Knicks–Pacers rivalry: 2000 Eastern Conference finals

 The Pacers finished the regular season 56–26 and clinched the top seed in the Eastern Conference.
 The Pacers were pushed to the limit in the first round by the Bucks, led by Ray Allen.
 In the decisive Game 5, Reggie Miller tied his career playoff high by scoring 41 points to win the series.
-After beating Allen Iverson's 76ers in the second round by 6 games, the Pacers once again reached the Eastern Conference Finals.
+After beating Allen Iverson's 76ers in the second round in six games, the Pacers once again reached the Eastern Conference Finals.

-The Knicks, the third seed in the Eastern Conference playoffs, swept the Raptors in 3.
-The Knicks were once again matched up against Miami, and won the series in 7.
+The Knicks, the third seed in the Eastern Conference playoffs, swept the Raptors in three.
+The Knicks were once again matched up against Miami, and won the series in seven.

 The Pacers, having home court advantage throughout the Eastern Conference Playoffs, won the first two games against the Knicks in their first year at the newly constructed Conseco Fieldhouse, now named Gainbridge Fieldhouse.
 Returning to New York, the Knicks evened up the series at 2 by winning the following 2 at the Garden.
 The Pacers won the next game at home, and then Game 6 (in what would be Ewing's last game as a Knick) in New York 93–80 behind Reggie Miller's game-high 34 points, (5–7 from downtown).
-Reggie scored 17 in the fourth (3–3 from downtown) as the Pacers advanced to the NBA Finals for the first (and so far, only) time in franchise history.
-The Pacers would eventually lose to the Los Angeles Lakers in 6 games led by superstars Kobe Bryant and Shaquille O'Neal.
+Miller scored 17 in the fourth (3–3 from downtown) as the Pacers advanced to the 2000 NBA Finals for the first time in franchise history.
+The Pacers would eventually lose to the Los Angeles Lakers in six games led by superstars Kobe Bryant and Shaquille O'Neal.